[Infographic] What is GitLab Pages ?

 All gitlab.io subdomains are SSL enabled.
-This means that you site's url address will be prefixed with https instead of http.
+This means that your site's URL address will be prefixed with https instead of http.

-Otherwise, web bowsers would flag your website as unsecure.
-For sure, this isn't a great way to build trust with your visitors.
+Otherwise, web browsers would flag your website as unsecure.
+And, for sure, this isn't a great way to build trust with your visitors.

 As for custom domains, you can also enable SSL on them for free.

 You just need to prove your ownership of the custom domain beforehand by adding a text (TXT) record to your DNS records on your registrar's dashboard.